How Do Aquamarines Form?

 What is Aquamarine?

 Aquamarine is the blue to blueish green variety of the beryl species.
-Beryls with other colors comprise other beryl varieties, such as emerald (green), morganite (pink), heliodor (yellow), and the extremely rare red beryl.
+Beryls with other colors comprise other varieties, such as emerald (green), morganite (pink), heliodor (yellow), and the extremely rare red beryl.

 Where do Aquamarines Form?